nextpyp/pyp/docs/install/install-web.rst

         * ``PYP_SHARED_DATA`` (required)
             This folder holds all the data that is shared between the web server and the compute nodes in the cluster.
-            Set this setting to a folder on your networked filesystem (e.g., NFS) that has lots of free space -- at least a few terrabytes.
-Over time, this folder can grow very large -- potentially tens or hundreds of terrabytes, or even more.
+            Set this setting to a folder on your networked filesystem (e.g., NFS) that has lots of free space -- at least a few terabytes.
+Over time, this folder can grow very large -- potentially tens or hundreds of terabytes, or even more.

             This folder should already exist and by owned by the service account, eg, ``PYP_SHARED_DATA="/nfs/users/service_acct/nextPYP/data"``.